 The State Commission on Judicial Conduct is designated to investigate and resolve complaints filed against judges.
 It is helpful to note that the Commission staff attorneys may be able to assist judges and clerks in working through some of the difficult ethical situations and issues they encounter.
 The Commission also sponsors a peer assistance program for judges troubled by substance abuse.
 Contact the Commission at P.O.
-Box 12265, Austin, Texas 78711-2265 or at 877/228-5750.
-The Commission's Internet web address is www.scjc.state.tx.us.
+Box 12265, Austin, Texas 78711-2265 or at 877.228.5750.
+The Commission's website is available at www.scjc.state.tx.us.